rodber/blog/_posts/2021/2021-02-12-support-is-broken.md

 ❌ Avoid interacting with an impatient or angry user.
 Do not touch!.

 ✅ I found that the best course of action is to wait until the user slow down.
-By doing that, most users give it another try later, with a cool head and most of the time my intervention is totally unnecessary.
+Most users give it another try later, with a cool head and most of the time my intervention is totally unnecessary.

 ## Variable demand